josh-collinsworth/sveltekit-blog-starter/src/lib/posts/mdsvex-component-example.md

   import Callout from '$lib/components/Callout.svelte';
 </script>

 This starter includes an `Callout.svelte` component.
-It's not particularly useful on its own, but here's how you might use it inside of a Markdown post, thanks to MDSvex.
+It's not particularly useful on its own, but here's how you might use it inside of a Markdown post, thanks to mdsvex.

 <Callout>
 This is an example of the Callout.svelte component!
 Find it in <code>src/lib/components/Callout.svelte</code>.